-Potential answers: Surveys, questionnaires, experiments, interviews, focus groups, media analysis
+Potential answers: Surveys, questionnaires, experiments, interviews, focus groups, media analysis a.
+Participatory research involves working with others.

 Activity 2, SKILLS: Let's talk about participatory research

 For this activity, you can begin to have a discussion about how participatory research differs from some of the more familiar data collection skills that are taught in school.
 So, what is participatory research?